 “Executing on new technology can be complex and costly, and completely switching from today’s current infrastructure reality to one based 100% on public cloud is so prohibitively expensive that no one’s doing it,” says one of the leading IT market research firms.

-On the other hand, many firms feel that the cloud is mandatory to at least stand in today’s competition, winning aside!
-So, many firms found hybrid as an economical cloud option.
+On the other hand, many firms feel that the cloud is mandatory to compete in today’s market—winning aside!
+So, many firms have found hybrid cloud to be an economical option.
 One of the market’s renowned IT service providers says 71 percent of firms are hybrid, while 81 percent are multi-cloud.

 However, in their journey with hybrid, many firms are reportedly missing out on something important: the hybrid database strategy, which is key to enjoying the full benefits of hybrid cloud deployment.